intervene-EU-H2020/GxE_SESDisease/README.md

 1. Line 52 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 55 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 65 - specify phenotype file location + filename
-4. Lines 68 + 77 - specify the location of the folder containing PRS weights
+4. Lines 68 + 77 - specify the location of the folder containing PGS weights
 5. Line 82 - please replace the identifier name with that used in your biobank.
 6. Lines 95-96 - if Educational Attainment has not been converted to ISCED 1997 from ISCED 2011, replace _"EDUCATION_11"_ in the code that creates the factor with the naming convention for ISCED 2011 education in your biobank; if Educational Attainment has already been converted to ISCED 1997 instead of ISCED 2011, replace it (if applicable) with code to make the ISCED 1997 variable a factor:
 ```